shahin-alipanahi/Language-Center/README.md

 VALUES (2, 'Sam Toutounchi', 24, 'NOT_Confirmed', 'credit_cart');

-/*What is the count of students where the payment_satate is "confirmed" and the class's type is "online"*/ SELECT COUNT(student_id)
+/*Count of students where the payment_satate is "confirmed" and the class's type is "online"*/ SELECT COUNT(student_id)
 FROM student st
 JOIN class cl ON cl.course_id = st.course_id